-This type of research is quantitative using observational analytic method with cross sectional design.
-The population of this study were all active third trimester pregnant women of ANC at Public Health Centre or Jetis Health Center or Mantrijeron Community Health Center.
-The sample size was obtained by the formula of estimated proportion according to Lameshaw obtained total sample of 107 pregnant women.
-This study used cluster samplingmethod, the number of samples of each Public Health Centre is Pakualaman 14 maternal health centers, health centers Mantrijeron57 pregnant womenand36 pregnant women Public Health Centre Jetis.
-The samples were selected that met the inclusion criteria iethe hmail mother who received the tablets added blood, active ANC, gestational age>28 weeks, no chronic energy shortage, no blood disorder and willing to be the respondent.
-The research was conducted on November - December 2017 atPakualaman Health Center, Mantrijeron Community Health Center and Jetis Health Center of Yogyakarta City.
+This type of research is quantitative using the observational analytic method with the cross-sectional design.
+The population of this study was all active third-trimester pregnant women of Antenatal Care at Pakualaman Public Health Centre, Jetis Public Health Center and Mantrijeron Public Health Center.
+The sample size was obtained by the formula of estimated proportion according to Lameshaw obtained the total sample of 107 pregnant women.
+This study used cluster sampling method, the number of samples of each Public Health Centre is 14 pregnant women from Pakualaman Public Health Center, 57 pregnant women from Mantrijeron Public Health Center and 36 pregnant women from Jetis Public Health Centre.
+The samples were selected that met the inclusion criteria in the pregnant mother who received the tablets added blood, active ANC, gestational age >28 weeks, no chronic energy shortage, no blood disorder and willing to be the respondent.
+The research was conducted on November - December 2017 at Pakualaman Public Health Center, Mantrijeron Public Health Center and Jetis Public Health Center of Yogyakarta City.
 The data used in this study using the primary data obtained using questionnaires given directly to the respondents.
-While secondary data includeno medical records, gestational age and HB levels.
-Data analysis using chi square 95% confidence level with significance < 0,05.
+While secondary data include no medical records, gestational age, and Hb levels.
+Data analysis using chi square 95% confidence level with significance

+<0,05.
 This study has passed the ethical test by the Committee of Ethics Poltekkes Kemenkes Yogyakarta with letter numberLB.01.01/KE-02 /l/9/2018.

-RESULTS

-1. Characteristics of Research Subjects
+RESULTS Characteristics of Research Subjects

-Based on the results obtained as follows
+Based on the results obtained as follows:

-Table1.Frequency Distribution of Respondent Characteristics based on Occupation, Education, Income, Abortion History, Drink Compliance Tablet Add Blood, Mother Age, and Parity in Yogyakarta City 2017
+Table1.
+Frequency Distribution of Respondent Characteristics based on Occupation, Education, Income, Abortion History, Drink Compliance Tablet Add Blood, Mother Age, and Parity in Yogyakarta City 2017

-Variables n % -
+Variables n %

 Age

 15-24 29 27.1

 25-35 60 56.1

 36-49 18 16.8

 Educational status

-basic education 16 15
+Primary Education 16 15

-Middle education 72 67.3
+Secondary Education 72 67.3

-higher education 19 17.8
+Higher Education 19 17.8

 Income

-< UMK 40 37.4
+< District Minimum Wage 40 37.4

->UMK 67 62.6
+District Minimum Wage 67 62.6

 Parity

-≤1 84 78.5
+<1 84 78.5

 2-3 23 21.5

 Compliance Drink Tablet Add Blood

 Obedient 76 71

 Not obey 31 29

-Based on Table 1.
-It shows that more than half ofrespondents in this studywere 25 to 35 years pregnant women that were 60 people (56.1%).
+Based on Table 1, it shows that more than half of the respondents in this study were 25 to 35 years of pregnant women that were 60 people (56.1%).
 The majority of respondents were the mother who does not work that is as much as 72 people (69.2%).
-The last education majority of respondents is secondary education that is as much 72 people (67.3%).
-Family income is categorized as <UMK and ≥UMK, while UMK in Yogyakarta city Rp.1.700.000, -.
-Most ofrespondents ≥UMK were 67 people (62.6%).
+The last education majority of respondents were secondary education that is as much 72 people (67.3%).
+Family income is categorized as < District Minimum Wage and \geq District Minimum Wage, while District Minimum Wage in Yogyakarta city Rp.1.700.000,-.
+Most of respondents have income \geq District Minimum Wage was 67 people (62.6%).
 Most of the respondents had never experienced abortion as many as 97 people (90.7%).
-Parity is categorized into≤1 and 2-3, the majority of mother parity≤1 were 84 people (78.5%).
+Parity is categorized into \leq 1 and 2-3, the majority of mother parity \leq 1 were 84 people (78.5%).
 The majority of respondents are obedient in consuming tablets plus blood as many as 76 people (71%).

-2. Bivariate Analysis
+Bivariate Analysis

-Tabel 2.
+Table 2.
 Results of Independent Bivariate Analysis of Independent Incidence of anemia in Pregnant Women Trimester III in Yogyakarta City 2018